RaineUOB/CSB_Clean/README.md

 - Exam confirmed to be MCQ(Multiple choice questions) this year
 - Open book, up to 1 A4 page (two sides) Printed or handwritten
 - No past papers are available
+- Regarding marks:

+  - Part 1 questions are worth 3 points each.
+  - Part 2 questions are worth 5 points each.
+  - Part 3 questions are worth 12.5 points each.

 ## Credits
 - Alma Oracevic    - Course materials